 If you have elastic polymers like TPU (Thermoplastic Poly Urethane) or EVA (Ethyl-Vinyl-Acetate) you can also reach thinner layers in the range of 50 µm for example.

 #4: How many layers can you make?

 We have demonstrated in the NuvaRing Screening (click to see the publication) a system of 3 layers.
-We do have some customers working on implants which are evaluating system with up to 10 different layers.
-Here its important to note that the materials need to be compatible.
-Adhesion, similar melting points and similar viscosity levels at the processing temperatures.
+We do have some customers working on implants who are evaluating systems with up to 10 different layers.
+It's important to note that the materials need to be compatible.
+Adhesion, similar melting points and similar viscosity levels at the processing temperatures are required.

 #5: Can the PTFE foils be reused?